Up to 140 jobs lost as JMC Mechanical and Construction Ltd goes into liquidation

-Up to 140 jobs lost as NI firm, JMC Mechanical and Construction Ltd, goes into liquidation
+Building firms from across NI offer jobs after JMC Mechanical and Construction Ltd, goes into liquidation

-Up to 140 jobs have been lost as an NI contruction company goes into liquidation.
+Up to 140 jobs have been lost as an NI construction company goes into liquidation.

-JMC Mechanical and Construction Ltd, with bases in Bleary and Waringstown near Portadown and Lurgan as well as Lisburn, told employees this afternoon that the company is now in liquidation.
+JMC Mechanical and Construction Ltd, with bases in Bleary and Waringstown near Portadown and Lurgan as well as Lisburn, told employees on Monday afternoon the company is now in liquidation.

-More than 100 workers, including joiners, painters, plumbers, mechanics, returned from jobs across NI to their base in Bleary this afternoon.
+More than 100 workers, including joiners, painters, plumbers, mechanics, returned from jobs across NI to their base in Bleary for an emergency meeting.

 Office staff are also now redundant.

-Workers had to leave company vans at the site and there was the sad exodus of dozens of men walking along Acre Lane to get lifts home.
+Workers had to leave company vans at the site and there was a sad exodus of dozens of men walking along Acre Lane to get lifts home.

 The firm has been a successful firm for the last 20 years but, like many firms in the building industry, struggled during the COVID-19 pandemic.

-A family business, it was a major employer in the Co Armagh, Down and Antrim areas and had a fleet of around 100 company vehicles covering all aspects of NI.
+A family business, it was a major employer in the Co Armagh, Down and Antrim areas and had a fleet of around 100 company vehicles covering all areas of NI.

-Their services included mechanical, electrical, planned works, response maintenance, disabled adaptions and refurbishment of homes and offices.
+Their services included mechanical, electrical, planned works, response maintenance, disabled adaptations and refurbishment of homes and offices.

 According to its website, its clients include the South Ulster Housing Association, Connswater Homes, NB Housing Abbeyfield, Clanmil Housing Group and Rural Housing Association.